Clement-W/Neural.NET/README.md

 ## Demo

-I've implemented two examples to test the library :
+You can find more in the two examples i've implemented to test the library :
 * Xor : Simple neural net that learned the xor operation.
 * Circles classification : Binary classification of 2 group of data points in circles.